angrybacon/doomsday-wiki/markdown/articles/2020/03/22/DDFAQs.md

-With Meandeck and DDEFt variatnts these will often just all be run in the main however thanks to {{Burning Wish}}, DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (Three DD, two BW).
+With Meandeck and DDEFt variatnts these will often just all be run in the main however thanks to {{Burning Wish}}, DDFT variants may run three in the main and on in the sideboard as a wish target thereby increasing the number of pseudo copies in the deck up to 7 (3 DD, 4 BW).

 There are a number of other cards that can also fall into this category alongside {{Burning Wish}} as cards that are basically designed to find {{Doomsday}}